clemherreman/aldis/README.md

 Aldis connects to Docker's remote API and attaches containers as they are created to forward logs to an AMQP exchange.

 This is a temporary solution while waiting for a more standard way of handling container output in Docker, but it works.
+I'm not even sure you should use this.

 ## Installation